phetsims/phet-info/sim_deployment.md

 *Steps to publish a 'rc' (release candidate) version:*

 1. Create and checkout a new branch.
 The first rc version will be on a branch called "1.0"
-2. Update the version number in package.json and js/version.js.
+2. Update the version number in package.json.
 The first rc version should be "1.0.0-rc.1"
 3. Commit and push to the new branch.
 4. Run grunt.
 Make sure that the correct libraries are listed under the key "phetLibs" in package.json.
 This should list all of the common libraries as well as the sim being published.